opentok/learning-opentok-web/README.md

 stream that was created.
 The application listens to the `streamCreated` event and subscribes to all streams created in the session using the `Session.subscribe()` method, as shown below:

-    //Subscribe to a newly created stream
+    // Subscribe to a newly created stream

     session.on('streamCreated', function(event) {
         session.subscribe(event.stream, 'subscriber', {